vdaas/vald/docs/overview/component/index-manager.md

 ### Controlling Indexing process

-When Vald Agent Pod creates or saves indexes on its container memory, it can not run the search process with the request query.
+When Vald Agent Pod creates or saves indexes on its container memory, it blocks all searching requests from the user and returns an error instead of a search result.

 Stop-the-world happens when all Vald Agent pods run the function involved in the indexing operation, e.g., `createIndex`, simultaneously.